-Hospitals should review non-monetary compensation provided in 2012 to ensure that such compensation did not exceed the 2012 limit of \$373 and take any necessary corrective action to repay excess amounts within the earlier of 180 days of the overpayment or December 31, 2012.
-Further, hospitals should update 2013 non-monetary compensation tracking tools to reflect the new non-monetary compensation limit of \$380 and medical staff incidental benefits limit of \$32 per occurrence.
+Hospitals should update 2017 non-monetary compensation tracking tools to reflect the new non-monetary compensation limit of \$398 and medical staff incidental benefits limit of \$33 per occurrence.
+Further, hospitals should review non-monetary compensation provided in 2016 to ensure that such compensation did not exceed the 2016 limit of \$392 and take any necessary corrective action to repay excess amounts within the earlier of 180 days of the overpayment or by December 31, 2016.

-If you have any questions, please contact Gregg M. Wallander at 317.977.1431 or gwally@hallrender.com, Erin M. Drummy at 317.977.1470 or edrummy@hallrender.com or your regular Hall Render attorney.
+If you have any questions or would like any additional information about this topic, please contact:

+- Gregg M. Wallander at (317) 977-1431 or gwally@hallrender.com; - Erin M. Drummy at (317) 977-1470 or edrummy@hallrender.com; - Alyssa C. James at (317) 429-3640 or ajames@hallrender.com; - Allison P. Emhardt at (317) 429-3649 or aemhardt@hallrender.com; or - Your regular Hall Render attorney.

-Special thanks to Alyssa James, Law Clerk, for her assistance with the preparation of this Health Law News article.
+Special thanks to Abigail Kaericher, law clerk, for her assistance with the preparation of this Health Law News article.